Title 21: Labor

 § 496.
 Legislative leave

-(b) An employee who intends to seek election to the general assembly and to invoke, if elected, his or her right to a leave of absence pursuant to subsection (a) of this section, shall notify his or her employer of those intentions in writing within 10 days after filing the primary election nominating petition required by section 2353 of Title 17 or of taking any other action required by chapter 49 of Title 17, to place his or her name on a primary or general election ballot.
+(b) An employee who intends to seek election to the General Assembly and to invoke, if elected, his or her right to a leave of absence pursuant to subsection (a) of this section, shall notify his or her employer of those intentions in writing within 10 days after filing the primary election nominating petition required by 17 V.S.A. § 2353 or of taking any other action required by 17 V.S.A. chapter 49, to place his or her name on a primary or general election ballot.
 An employee who fails to give notice to his or her employer as required by this section shall be deemed to have waived his or her right to a leave of absence under subsection (a) of this section.

-(c) An employer who contends that granting the leave of absence required by subsection (a) of this section will cause unreasonable hardship for his or her business may appeal for relief by letter to the chairman of the state labor relations board created by section 921 of Title 3.
+(c) An employer who contends that granting the leave of absence required by subsection (a) of this section will cause unreasonable hardship for his or her business may appeal for relief by letter to the chairman of the State Labor Relations Board created by 3 V.S.A. § 921.
 The right to such appeal shall be waived unless it is filed within 14 days of receipt of the notice required by subsection (b) of this section.
 The appeal shall state the name of the employee and the reasons for the alleged unreasonable hardship.
 The remedy created by this subsection shall be the exclusive remedy for an employer who claims unreasonable hardship as a result of the application to him or her of subsection (a) of this section.

-(d) The chair of the state labor relations board, or any member of the board designated by the chairman, shall serve as an arbitrator in any case appealed pursuant to subsection (c) of this section.
-The proceedings shall include an opportunity for the employee to respond, orally or in writing, to the allegations of unreasonable hardship raised by the employer, and shall be conducted in accord with the rules of practice of the state labor relations board.
+(d) The Chair of the State Labor Relations Board, or any member of the Board designated by the Chair, shall serve as an arbitrator in any case appealed pursuant to subsection (c) of this section.
+The proceedings shall include an opportunity for the employee to respond, orally or in writing, to the allegations of unreasonable hardship raised by the employer, and shall be conducted in accord with the rules of practice of the State Labor Relations Board.
 Within 30 days of receipt of a notice of appeal, the arbitrator shall issue an order, which shall be binding on both parties, either granting or denying the employer's claim of unreasonable hardship.
 If the employer's claim is granted, the employee shall not be entitled to the protection of subsection (a) of this section.
 In reaching his or her decision, the arbitrator shall consider, but is not limited to, the following factors:

 (1) The length of time the employee has been employed by the employer.